 And the general public.

-PARTICIPATING, INVOLVED CATHOLICS
+Participating, Involved Catholics

 The faith life of students at St. Frances Cabrini School is the most important reason for its existence.
 Our school is an extension of the Church to which its members belong.
 The faith of students enrolled at our Catholic School is nurtured by being a member of the school family.
 In addition, the faith life of the school family should also be lived out in their respective church parishes.
 Therefore, our registration policies give preference to families that can substantiate their active participation in their church parish.
 Active participation means families have demonstrated regular attendance in their church parish.

-WITHDRAWALS
+Withdrawals

 When a student transfers to another school during the school year, the principal must be notified by the parents at least a week in advance, and a withdrawal form must be completed.
 This enables the school to prepare the necessary information and settle accounts.
 Official records are released from the school office only at the request of the school to which the student transfers after a signed release from the parents is secured.
 Should a student leave, a refund of general tuition will be given on a pro-rated basis.

 No student records will be forwarded to another school until all accounts have been settled.

-DISMISSAL
+Dismissal